-Are only men narcissists?
-No, women can be too.
-Narcissistic mothers are one female version.
-In fact, a young engaged couple I was counseling this week is struggling mightily with his mother's out of control narcissism and the impact she's on their wedding planning and presently 'on-hold' marriage.
+Men aren’t the only ones who display narcissistic behavioral traits, women can too.
+Narcissistic mothers, for example, are one female version.
+In fact, a young engaged couple I was counseling this week are struggling mightily with his mother's out of control narcissism and the impact she's having on their wedding planning and presently “on-hold” marriage.

-Here's a Google+ post I wrote about recognizing narcissistic traits in someone you love (click the Read More button after the first 2 lines to see the full post).
+Here's a social media post I wrote about recognizing narcissistic traits in someone you love.

-As counselor who specializes in working the narcissism, especially in men, I can give you some expert advice.
-Here are a couple of important things to think about regarding narcissistic behavior traits in men.
+As a counselor who specializes in working the narcissism, especially in men, I can give you some expert advice on how to spot narcissistic behavior traits in men.
 The number one narcissistic behavior trait in my experience is:

 - Create Self-Doubt in Others

 - Blame Everyone and Everything Else

 Narcissistic men have an inflated sense of their importance and tend to surround themselves with people who feed that feeling.
 They have the need to feel attractive, successful, in charge, and center stage in any and all settings.
 Many men who relationship hop or change jobs regularly are doing so to feed their self-esteem and maintain their feeling of importance and value.

 They typically exaggerate their accomplishments and abilities.
 Always the “my fish was bigger than your fish” story until the fish is eventually a whale.
 Notice the theme of these behaviors, that it’s some form of, 'Its all about me.'